-Teach them, really.
+Teach it, really.

-rhetorical role of illustrations in the New York Review of Books.
+illustrations" in the New York Review of Books.

 Voilà you will have something not unlike what Alexis de Tocqueville might have written about understanding a complex, foreign culture that baffled and enticed him 180 years ago.
 While your letter won’t be as long as Democracy in America, it is likely—if it is done well—to be much like Tocqueville’s rich and evocative letters back to his family about encountering people, texts, and institutions in a strange land called the United States.